Nestlé Tower: History

 In January 2012, Nestlé announced that it intended to move the headquarters of Nestlé UK & Ireland to City Place Gatwick, with all 840 employees based at St George's House moved to Gatwick by the end of 2012.

 The Croydon council agreed in February 2013 to switch the use of the building from offices to housing.
 Architect firm EPR Architects was hired to redesign the building.
 However, in September 2015, no work was done to advance on the housing project, leading London property developer Minerva to buy the tower for £10 million to incorporate in a wider neighbourhood housing project.

 In November 2018, work began to convert the tower into three high-rise apartment blocks as well as to demolish part of St George's Walk, to create a new public square (Queen's Square) adjacent to the old Town Hall.

-As of 2025, the building remains vacant.
+Construction work stopped in 2020 and as of 2026, the building remains derelict.

-In April 2025 An unknown person or group Sprayed Man Cmous and Free Gaza on the top of the nestle sign. in August 2025 American singer Frank Ocean a singer known for his support for Palestine posted a photo of the vandalised tower to Threads.